MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-native-code-c-to-create-a-simple-ftp-logging-provider.md

 3. You must create a root folder for FTP publishing.
 4. You must use Visual Studio 2008.

-    - > [!NOTE]
+    > [!NOTE]
     > If you use an earlier version of Visual Studio, some of the steps in this walkthrough may not be correct.

-    - > [!NOTE]
+	> [!NOTE]
     > If you plan to develop custom FTP providers for computers that use a 64-bit version of Windows, you will have to install the 64-bit tools and compilers for Visual Studio.
 You can find additional information about 64-bit development in the [Installing Visual Studio 64-bit Components](https://msdn.microsoft.com/en-us/library/ms246588.aspx) topic on the Microsoft MSDN Web site.
-5. A folder for logging must be created; the code sample uses C:\logfiles\myftpsite, but you can change that if necessary.
+5. A folder for logging must be created; the code sample uses `C:\logfiles\myftpsite`, but you can change that if necessary.

 ## Step 1: Set up the Project Environment